gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <a name="layouts"></a>
 ## Layouts
-Layouts are skeletons of HTML code used to define look and feel of different type of pages or your entire site.
+Layouts are skeletons of HTML code used to define the looks and feels of different pages or your entire site.

-We can see our default test_blog website is looking good and wedid not modify anything yet.
-By default jekyll will provide us layouts for our pages.
+By default jekyll will provide layouts for our pages.
-We can see the front matter and it specifies a attribute in each post or page we write.
 If you want to create your own layout.
-1. come to the root directory and create "layouts folder".
+1. Go to the root directory and create `layouts` folder.
-2. create a html file of your own and you can start making your own layout.
+2. Create a html file of your own and start making your own layout.
 ![layouts](https://i.imgur.com/qyDBIPp.png)
-After you create you own layout, you can change the layout to the one you just created and it will show up the changes.
+After you create your own layout, you can switch your site layout to it, which will then show up.

 <a name="includes"></a>
 ## Includes
-Includes allows us to take certain components of our site may be a header or footer or a navigation list and abstract them into their own html files.
-That means we can have a html file that describes the header or footer for the entire site. or we can have a navigation list designed and we can include that in any page you want in the site.
-If you want to create your own layout.
+Includes allows us to take certain components of our site such as the header, the footer or a navigation list and abstract them into their own html files.
+That means we can have a html file that describes the header or footer for the entire site.
+We can have a navigation list designed and include that in any page WE want on the site.
+Follow the steps below to create your own layout.
-1. come to the root directory and create "includes folder".
+1. Go to the root directory and create `includes` folder.
-2. create a html file of your own and you can start making a component of your website.
+2. Create a html file of your own and start to make components of your website.
 ![layouts](https://i.imgur.com/1FkVA5D.png)
-After you create your own include file, you can include that component in any part of your website.
+The include file, can be included in any part of your website.

 <a name="hosting"></a>
 ## Hosting on Github pages
-Git hub pages is service that Github offers and allows you to serve and host a static website completely for free.
-Jekyll intergrates with gh-pages very well.
+Github pages (gh-pages) is a service that Github offers and allows you to build and host a static website completely for free.
+Jekyll integrates with gh-pages very well.

-Prerequisites for you to host your statc site in gh-pages are
-1. You need to have git installed in your pc.
+Setting up and hosting a static site in gh-pages:
-2. You need to have a github account.
+1. Create a Github account.

-Steps to host your static website are
+2. Install git on your computer.
-1. Create a new repository and we can name that, for this case I will be naming that test_blog.
+3. Create a new repository and name that, `test_blog`.
 Do not initiliaze a readme file.
 ![new_repo](https://i.imgur.com/jfAcGzh.png)
-2. After creating the repository, we need to edit a variable in config.yaml file.
+4. After creating the repository, we need to edit a variable in config.yaml file.
+   *Edit `baseurl` attribute.
-We will edit baseurl attribute.
-We will add our website name into the base url, in this case it is "test_blog".
+   *Add the website name into the base url, in this case it is `test_blog`.
-If you are planning on using a custom  domain name you need to put that in the base url.
+   *If you are planning on using a custom  domain name you need to put that in the base url.
 ![baseurl](https://i.imgur.com/6I8L9WA.png)
-3. We will set up a github repository inside our jekyll project and upload it into github.
+5. Set up a Github repository inside of Jekyll project and upload it into github.

 Git commands for creating repository and uploading all files to github :
 1. `git init` <br>